erikdubois/Aureola/README.md

 Respond with *yes* if you did not change anything.

->Exactly the same steps will be taken as above mentioned.
+>The script will follow exactly the same steps as above mentioned.

 If there are dependencies (read software) that is required for the conky to function fully, it will be installed.